YoRyan/bumblebee-amd-hacks/README.md

 1. `ati stop` if Bumblebee is currently running.
 2. "Switch back" to the Intel card with `pxp_switch_catalyst intel`.
 3. Delete the obsolete **/etc/profile.d/zzz-undo_catalyst.sh** file.
-4. Delete the files listed in the **catalyst-utils-pxp** section.
-5. Update your Bumblebee configuration as described in **Bumblebee configuration**.
+4. Update your Bumblebee configuration as described in **Bumblebee configuration**.
-6. Replace your existing `ati.sh`.
+5. Replace your existing `ati.sh`.
-7. Restart X and hope nothing blows up!
+6. Restart X and hope nothing blows up!

 ## License